tarrem/WideBot/README.md

 ## Usage

-Attach and caption and image or gif with `!wide [num_splits]` to stretch and split the images
+In Discord, attach and caption and image or gif with `!wide [num_splits]` and the bot will upload the modified images.

 ## To-Do
 - [ ] Re-optimize gifs transformation